 Mike also has the honor of working closely with the Grateful Dead’s Bob Weir developing unique custom amplifiers for his use both on the road and in the studio.
 Many of these amps have been specifically voiced and designed to suit Weir’s personal musical needs.
 These include several custom stereo builds.
 True Stereo – literally ‘two amps in one’! (pictured left is a 2 piece stereo amplifier – stereo preamp into a stereo power amp.
 Not two identical amps!).

-Mike is presently a gigging musician in the San Francisco Bay Area, playing both guitar and bass in a variety of projects or simply as a ‘hired gun’.
+Mike is presently a gigging musician in the San Francisco Bay Area, playing both guitar and bass in a variety of projects and can also be found playing as a ‘hired gun’.

-Thanks to many of the professional musicians that we work with closely, we here at Fat Jimmy Amplifiers get the unique opportunity to really field test these amp designs first hand in real-world on-stage situations.
+Thanks to many of the professional musicians that we work with closely, we get the unique opportunity to really field test these amp designs first hand in real-world on-stage situations, in the trenches.
 The result speaks for itself.